jofella/RiskManagementDashboard/README.md

 Risk Management Dashboard:

-The idea behind this project to:
+The idea behind this project is to:
 1. Review the concepts of Risk Mangement from our lecture.
 2. Showcase the possibilities within streamlit.